Welcome to Andersson's Camp, located on the Ongava Reserve, adjacent to Etosha National Park.

 Laundry facilities: A laundry service is available for an extra charge.

-Money: No travellers cheques can be exchanged, USD and GBP are accepted, as well as the local currency.
-There is no safe in the room but guests are welcome to use the lodge's safe.
+Money: There is a lockable safe in the room and guests are welcome to use the lodge's safe.